 A place this boundless takes time to realize.
-Waterloo Greenway is being designed and launched in phases, beginning with the opening of a re-imagined Waterloo Park in the spring of 2021.
-Now seven months into construction, we are well on our way to unveiling an extraordinary project that takes an equally exceptional team to bring to life.
+Waterloo Greenway is being designed and launched in phases, beginning with the opening of a re-imagined Waterloo Park in August 2021.
+We are well on our way to unveiling an extraordinary project that takes an equally exceptional team to bring to life.
 To say we’re “thrilled” would be an understatement.

 John Rigdon, Director of Planning and Design at Waterloo Greenway, looks forward to seeing how the community will react to and interact with the park once it opens.